Risk management

 Landsbankinn has adopted a risk policy that provides a framework for the Bank’s risk management and risk appetite and forms the basis for long-term profitability and stability.
 The Bank’s risk policy also sets out the parameters for implementing risk culture, risk rules and governance that sets out decision and risk-taking authorisations, follow-up and control of risk management.

-Landsbankinn’s governance structure sets out the main decision process on key risks, the decision-making and risk-taking authority of individuals, follow-up and control by the Board of Directors, CEO and individual Bank committees.
+Landsbankinn’s governance structure sets out the main decision-taking process on key risks, the decision-making and risk-taking authority of individuals, follow-up and control by the Board of Directors, CEO and individual Bank committees.

-The Board of Directors has approved a risk appetite which reflects the Bank’s risk strategy and functions as a management tool that controls risk-taking, in addition to setting aims for aggregate risk in the Bank’s operation.
+The Board of Directors has approved a risk appetite which reflects the Bank’s risk strategy and functions as a management tool that controls risk-taking, in addition to setting aims for individual and aggregate risk in the Bank’s operation.
 Risk appetite is reviewed at least annually.
+The Bank’s main risk metrics are listed below.
+In addition, the Bank assesses and measure various other risk factors to support risk management and decision taking.

 Active internal control